kshula/kshula/README.md

 ### Hey there 👋

-I'm Kampamba Shula, a Mathematician, ML Engineer, and Data Analyst with a passion for unlocking the potential of AI. 📊🤖 Let's explore the endless possibilities together. 🌟
+I'm Kampamba Shula, a Mathematician,Economist,  ML Engineer and Data Analyst with a passion for unlocking the potential of AI.

 ## 🔭 Currently Working On